Jupitergit101/LookingGlassProject/README.md

-           There is anything else need to know about the configuration please don't hesitate to contact me.
+        Note: There is anything else need to know about the configuration please don't hesitate to contact me.